How to Get Back to the Things You Love

 People often experience this after attending church when it’s been a while, or after finishing a good sweaty workout when they’ve been idle for months.
 They’ll say things like:

 “Gosh, I forgot how much I love that.”

-After I set a personal record in the half marathon, I walked over to mile 19.4 of the full marathon and waited to jump in with my friend from my small group, Brandon.
+After I set a personal record in the half marathon (that’s right, I broke two hours!), I walked over to mile 19.4 of the full marathon and jumped in with Brandon, my friend from my small group.

-I had run the full Country Music Marathon before and knew what an incredibly challenging race that it is physically and mentally—and this was his first.
-I didn’t know how long I would last, and I hadn’t even trained for the half marathon properly, but I knew that I could be there to help encourage him on the toughest part of the race.
+I had run the full Rock ‘n’ Roll Marathon before and knew what an incredibly challenging race it was, both physically and mentally—and this was Brandon’s first.
+I didn’t know how long I would last, and I hadn’t even trained for the half marathon properly, but I knew I could be there to encourage him during the toughest part of the race.

 What happened next didn’t surprise me though.
 I ran the rest of it—seven more miles—with him, all the way through to the finish line!
 Even though I ran 20 miles in total that day, it wasn’t that hard because I absolutely love to run.
 And I was offering that part of me—the love-of-running part of me—to my friend and using it as a tool of encouragement to help him reach his goal.